 After the first few weeks, the Flowerhorns will have outgrown the brine shrimp and should graduate to large daphnia species, scuds, or small shrimp species.

-At this point the larger fry should be separated out to larger grow-out tanks.
+At this point, the larger fry should be separated out into larger grow-out tanks.
 When raising so many fry, some will get more food than others and grow at a faster rate and there is nothing that can be done about this, meaning more tanks are necessary.

-Between the ages of 1-3 months, pellet and flake food can be introduced, as well as worms, such as white worms and blackworms.
-Frozen foods, such as Mysis shrimp, and dried food like anchovies, crickets, and meal worms can also be introduced.
+Between the ages of 2 and 3 months, pellet and flake food can be introduced, as well as worms, such as white worms and blackworms.
+Frozen foods, such as Mysis shrimp, and dried food like anchovies, crickets, and mealworms can also be introduced.

 After around 3-4 months, most of the fry should be around 2-3” and are sellable.
-Unfortunately, due to Flowerhorns being a hybrid fish, most of the fry end up being culls.
+Unfortunately, due to Flowerhorn cichlids being a hybrid fish, most of the fry end up being culls.

 What you do with the culls is up to you but raising lower grade fish and high-grade fish takes the same amount of energy and time.
 At the very least, culls should not be allowed to breed in order to further the strain.